CleasbyCode/jdvrif/README.md

 You should see the filename with a *.jpeg* extension in the address bar of your browser.

 With **Twitter**, the size limit is measured by the **data file size** and not the image size.
 As it is only 10KB,
-it is recommended to compress (*ZIP/RAR*) your data file to maximise the amount of data you can embed.
+it is recommended to compress (*ZIP/RAR*) your data file to maximise the amount of embeddable data.

 To correctly download an image from **Twitter**, click the image in the post to fully expand it, before saving.